 Choosing the Right Implant Placement for You

 Breast augmentation surgery is highly customizable.
-In addition to choosing the type and size of your implants, you can also select how the implant is placed.
+In addition to choosing the type, profile, shape, and size of your implants, you can also select how the implant is placed.
 Dr. Bruce Hermann is an experienced and highly trained plastic surgeon at North Texas Breast & Plastic Surgery Center in Denton, TX, who uses the latest and best techniques for breast implant placement.
 He can help you choose between the two available implant placements: submuscular and subglandular.
 While both are safe and can offer exceptional results, each method has unique positives and negatives.
 Understanding the difference between the two can help you make an informed decision about your augmentation procedure.

 Understanding Your Choices